FatFractal/fyi.datagraph/README.md

 fyi.objectsandcollections
 =========================

-A live application demonstrating the FatfFractal features in the blog of the same name
+This test application demonstrates real examples of working with FatFractal's datagraph.

-See the blog post <a href = http://fatfractal.com/prod/fyi-datagraph-with-objects-and-collections/ target = _blank>here</a>
+See the inspiration for this app <a href = http://fatfractal.com/products/noserver-features/ target = _blank>here</a>

-See the working application <a href = http://fyi.fatfractal.com/objectandcollections/ target = _blank>here</a>
+See the working application <a href = http://fyi.fatfractal.com/datagraph/ target = _blank>here</a>